Areas Of Concentration

 A: Child support in Kentucky is based upon the parties' incomes.
 Kentucky Child Support Guidelines help determine how much child support is appropriate for a particular case.
 The goal of child support is to allow a child to maintain the same financial situation he/she would be if the parents had remained in one household.
 Expenses such as work-related child-care and payment for the child's health insurance premiums are also taken into account to calculate the appropriate obligation via the Child Support Worksheet.

 The Court or parties may also "deviate" from the Child Support Guidelines, which means that a party may pay either more or less than the amount calculated in the Child Support Worksheet.
+This is increasingly common as parents more often share equal time with their children and/or make arrangements for the children’s expenses outside of traditional child support.

 Q: Am I entitled to maintenance (alimony)?

 A: Maintenance, which was previously called alimony, is financial support paid from one party to the other party.
-The Court may also award maintenance where one party: 1) lacks sufficient property to provide for his/her reasonable needs; and is unable to support himself or herself through appropriate employment, or is the custodian of a child whose condition or circumstances make it appropriate that the custodian not be required to seek employment outside the home.
+The Court may award maintenance where one party: 1) lacks sufficient property to provide for his/her reasonable needs; and is unable to support himself or herself through appropriate employment, or is the custodian of a child whose condition or circumstances make it appropriate that the custodian not be required to seek employment outside the home.

 If the Court finds that a party is entitled to an award of maintenance, the Court will calculate the appropriate amount and duration of such maintenance by considering: (1) the financial resources of the party seeking support; (2) the time needed to complete an education to gain employment; (3) the standard of living while married; (4) the length of the marriage; (5) the age and health condition of the parties; and (6) the ability of the spouse from whom maintenance is sought to meet his/her needs while also meeting those of the spouse seeking maintenance.